Skip to main content

 console.log('Transaction ID:', txId);

-For detailed wallet integration options including sats-wagmi, Dynamic.xyz, and more, see the Bitcoin Wallets guide.
+For detailed wallet integration options including Reown AppKit, sats-wagmi, Dynamic.xyz, and more, see the Bitcoin Wallets guide.

 Monitor Orders